The inability to collect on a debt is a huge detriment to revenue. You can, however, maximize patient collections with

 Tackling the problem of medical debt is difficult because of the many approaches to resolving collection workflow.
-There are, however, a few best practices which can improve the patient collection percentage.
+There are, however, a few best practices that can improve the patient collection percentage.
 PrognoCIS strives to keep its clients debt-free by offering user-friendly practice management software and expert Revenue Cycle Management (RCM) services to combat debt.
 Here we compile a list of best practices from our RCM billers and leading financial management groups, to help you stay debt-free.

 1. Educate your patients

 Education is the foundation for successful account resolution.
 Education means effectively communicating with patients about bills and financial agreements, prior to the time of service.
 Bills should be clear, concise, and in language, patients can understand.
 Be sure to:

 - Create firm account resolution policies and make sure they are followed by both staff and patient